mskroon/DeSDA/Chapter 4 - Alignment/README.md

 Finally ```Output``` contains the output for AAA and DGAE in three different setups.

-Unfortunately, the GTI output is too large to upload on GitHub.
-However, those who are intested, please contact me.
+Unfortunately, the GTI output is too large to be uploaded on GitHub in their totality.
+However, I have uploaded fragments containing the first 50.000 lines of the output.
+Those who are interested in the complete output can contact me.